Case Study · Professional Services

 Executives gained transparency.
 They could see where momentum existed, where intervention was required, and which initiatives deserved additional investment.

-Perhaps most importantly, senior sellers reclaimed time.
+Senior sellers reclaimed time.
 Instead of building materials or chasing information, they focused on clients.

 The external engagement delivered a working go-to-market capability in roughly six months at a cost of nearly $250,000.
 An internally staffed alternative had been projected to cost about $800,000 and take nearly a year to reach similar readiness.